Fast & Furious (2009 film): Plot

-Still on the run from the law, Dominic Toretto and his crew, consisting of girlfriend Letty, Tego Leo, Rico Santos, Cara and Han Lue, are hijacking fuel tankers in the Dominican Republic.
-After their latest heist, Han informs Dom that the police are on their trail, making him decide to disband the crew and leave Letty behind to protect them all from being caught.
-Months later, in Panama City, Dom gets a call from his sister Mia, who tells him Letty has been killed in a car crash.
+Five years after escaping Los Angeles, Dominic Toretto and his crew, consisting of his girlfriend Letty, Tego Leo, Rico Santos, Cara, and Han Lue, are hijacking fuel tankers in the Dominican Republic.
+Dom suspects the police are on their trail, and leaves Letty behind to protect her from being caught.
+Months later, in Panama City, Dom gets a call from his sister Mia who tells him Letty has been murdered.
 Dom heads to Los Angeles to attend her funeral and finds traces of nitromethane at the crash site.
 He coerces the local mechanic into giving the name of the buyer, David Park, and is informed that the only car that uses nitromethane in the area is a green 1972 Ford Torino Sport.
-Meanwhile, FBI agent Brian O'Conner is trying to track down a Mexican drug lord, Arturo Braga, whose identity to the public is unknown; his search also leads him to Park.
+Meanwhile, reinstated FBI agent Brian O'Conner is trying to track down Mexican drug lord, Arturo Braga, whose identity to the public is unknown; his search also leads him to Park.

 Dom arrives at Park's apartment and hangs him out of the window by his ankles before Brian arrives.
 Brian saves Park, who in turn becomes the FBI's new informant and gets Brian into a street race.
 Brian selects a modified 2002 Nissan Skyline GT-R R34 from the impound lot; Dom also shows up, in his 1970 Chevrolet Chevelle SS.
 Ramon Campos, Braga's second-in-command, and Gisele Yashar, Braga's liaison, reveal that the winner will become the last driver on a team that traffics heroin between the Mexico–United States border.
 Dom wins by bumping Brian's car while in nitro, making him lose control.
 Brian uses his power as an FBI agent to arrest another driver, Dwight Mueller, and takes his place on the team.
 The team meets up with Braga's henchman, Fenix, and Dom notices that Fenix drives the same Torino the mechanic described.